 It was free entry to the public there were raffles, exotic animals, there was an appearance from trolls, Banff castle pipe band, open mic slots, model boats, pony and trap rides, bouncy castle, various food, and craft stalls.
 Can’t forget about the amazing motorbikes to see, these included sports bikes, scooters, rats, choppers, cruisers, street fighters, trikes, and classics.

 Donated Trophy for Tarlair N.E.S.C.B.S Motorbike show

-Now onto the sanding,begin using 80 grit sandpaper.
-When sanding the goal is to remove any left over blemishes from the raft or support material to create an even surface,using this process it will remove most of the material.
+Now onto the sanding, begin using 80 grit sandpaper.
+When sanding the goal is to remove any leftover blemishes from the raft or support material to create an even surface, using this process it will remove most of the material.
 You will notice that your model will become dull and rough this is what you want.
-The shine will return after you move up to higher sanding grit, continue going up to higher girts (120, 240, 200, 1000, 1500) until your are happy with this process.
-An electric sander will make this process faster just be careful you don’t over do the sanding.
+The shine will return after you move up to higher sanding grit, continue going up to higher girts (120, 240, 200, 1000, 1500) until you are happy with this process.
+An electric sander will make this process faster just be careful you don’t overdo the sanding.

 Tip: Before spraying remember to wear gloves, eye protection, and a respiratory mask.

 Once your model is ready for painting to hang it in an open area.
 This will allow you to paint all surfaces evenly without having to handle the model while is paint is drying.
 Apply a few layers of filler primer this highlight any imperfections in a model and preps them to be sanded or filled before painting.
 Hold the can 10-12 inches from the model, it’s best to start with a very thin initial coat and slowly build up opacity try using the misting technique.
 Once this process has been done you can sand if needed.
 I then just apply one coat of white primer this just gives it a base coat for painting.